-- its actual rates revenue equals or is less than each quantified limit on rates; and - its actual rates increases equal or are less than each quantified limit on rates increases.
+- its actual rates income equals or is less than each quantified limit on rates; and - its actual rates increases equal or are less than each quantified limit on rates increases.

-Rates (Revenue) Affordability
+Rates (Income) Affordability

-The following graph compares the Council's actual rates revenue with a quantified limit on rates contained in the financial strategy included in the Council's Long-Term Plan.
+The following graph compares the Council's actual rates income with a quantified limit on rates contained in the financial strategy included in the Council's long-term plan.
 The quantified limit is \$6,559,000.

-The methodology in the 2015-2025 Long-Term Plan financial changed to take into account growth in rating base
+The methodology in the 2015-2025 LTP financial changed to take into account growth in rating base